 Alopecia areata is a common cause of non-scarring hair loss.
 It can be effectively treated in most cases with simple anti-inflammatory injections.
-Our dermatologists are experts in the management of all forms of hair loss.
+The dermatologists at our Brisbane clinics are experts in the management of all forms of hair loss.
 Regrowth can be expected in over 90% of cases.

 - This is one of the most common hair loss disorders